Endocrine disorders can result from

 Because symptoms of endocrine disorders can begin insidiously and may be nonspecific, clinical recognition is often delayed for months or years.
 For this reason, biochemical diagnosis is usually essential; it typically requires measuring blood levels of the peripheral endocrine hormone, the pituitary hormone, or both.

 Because most hormones have circadian rhythms, measurements need to be made at a prescribed time of day.
 Hormones that vary over short periods (eg, luteinizing hormone) necessitate obtaining 3 or 4 values over 1 or 2 hours or using a pooled blood sample.
-Hormones with week-to-week variation (eg, testosterone) necessitate obtaining separate values a week apart.
+Hormones with week-to-week variation (eg, estrogen) necessitate obtaining separate values a week apart.

 Free or bioavailable hormone (ie, hormone not bound to a specific binding hormone) is generally believed to be the active form.
 Free or bioavailable hormones are measured using equilibrium dialysis, ultrafiltration, or a solvent-extraction method to separate the free and albumin-bound hormone from the binding globulin.
 These methods can be expensive and time-consuming.
 Analog and competitive free hormone assays, although often used commercially, are not always accurate and should not be used.